The Divergent Series: Insurgent: Plot

 Back at the Factionless base, Four reluctantly agrees with Evelyn that war is inevitable.
-Jeanine activates the disks, which are a mind control device that causes Christina and her friends Marlene and Hector to walk robotically towards a ledge and to ask for Tris's surrender.
+Jeanine activates the disks, a mind control device that causes Christina and her friends Marlene and Hector to walk robotically towards a ledge and ask for Tris's surrender.
 Tris and Tori manage to grab Christina and Hector in time, but Marlene plunges to her death.
-Overcome by guilt, Tris decides to turn herself in to Jeanine.
+Overcome by guilt, Tris decides to turn herself over to Jeanine.

-At the Erudite headquarters, Tris threatens to kill herself, rather than comply, but she is stopped by the presence of Caleb, who is fully recommitted to Erudite.
+At the Erudite headquarters, Tris threatens to kill herself rather than comply, but she is stopped by the presence of Caleb, who is fully committed to Erudite.
 Tris agrees to undergo the trials if the suicides cease.
 Under Jeanine, Caleb, and Peter's watch, Tris overcomes the first four simulations before she requires rest.

-The next day, after discovering that Four was captured while he tried to rescue her, she fails the Amity trial, and her vital signs cease, shocking Jeanine.
-Peter takes her body to Four, reveals he faked her death, and assists Four in overpowering the guards.
-Tris is now determined to unveil the box's message and so with Peter's help, they return to the simulation room, and she successfully opens the box in front of everyone.
+The next day, after discovering that Four was captured while he tried to rescue her, Tris fails the Amity trial, and her vital signs cease, shocking Jeanine.
+Peter takes her body to Four, reveals he faked her death, and assists him in overpowering the guards.
+Tris is now determined to unveil the box's message, so with Peter's help, they return to the simulation room.
+She successfully opens the box in front of everyone.
 A hologram explains that the walled city and the faction system were part of an experiment, with the Divergents as its ultimate goal.
 The world is waiting outside for them to rejoin it.

-Realizing that she has lost all of her power, Jeanine orders the box to be buried and Four and Tris to be executed.
-However, the Factionless break into the room, incapacitate Max, and rescue the pair.
-Jeanine and Caleb are arrested and the message is broadcast to the entire city.
-Hailed as a hero, Tris is eager to explore the outside world.
-In her cell, Jeanine wonders what might lie beyond the wall.
-Evelyn tells Jeanine that she will never find out, then kills her.
+Realizing she has lost, Jeanine orders the box buried and Four and Tris executed.
+However, the Factionless burst in, incapacitate Max, and rescue them.
+Jeanine and Caleb are arrested, and the message is broadcast citywide.
+Celebrated as a hero, Tris is eager to explore the outside world.
+In her cell, Jeanine wonders about life beyond the wall.
+Evelyn tells her she will never know and kills her.